centreon/centreon-documentation/en/monitoring/pluginpacks.md

 ### Deletion

-as with installation, you can remove a pack either by hovering over the desired pack in the UI and clicking on the red cross,
+As with installation, you can remove a pack either by hovering over the desired pack in the UI and clicking on the red
+cross:

 ![image](assets/configuration/pluginpacks/uninstall.png)